Football Australia: History

 In November 2018 with numerous board positions coming to the end of their 3-year term, the bulk of the board of directors were replaced at an annual general meeting, as well as the departure of Steven Lowy as chair of the board, which he did in protest at major changes to the governance and voting structure in the overarching Football Australia Congress that elects the Board.
 His position was filled by Chris Nikou.
 Other board members to be elected were Heather Reid, Joseph Carrozzi and Remo Nogarotto.

 On 25 June 2020, Australia won the rights to co-host the 2023 FIFA Women's World Cup alongside New Zealand.

 On 25 November 2020, the FFA Annual General Meeting (AGM) was held.
 The FFA voted to rename itself to Football Australia.
 Football Australia Chief Executive, James Johnson, told the media the rebranding would not cost the organisation any money as they already owned the domain and company names.
 The name change was seen as a way to unify the branding with the state member federations.

 On 31 December 2020, it was announced that the A-League, W-League and Y-League would no longer be under the jurisdiction of Football Australia in an 'unbundling' process.
 The newly formed Australian Professional Leagues would take over the running of top-level football.
 As part of the unbundling, the Australian Professional Leagues would also obtain the exclusive right to use the intellectual property rights associated with the A-League brand.
+These competitions are now known as the A-League Men, A-League Women and A-League Youth.

+On May 15 2024, Australia won the rights to host the 2026 Women’s Asian Cup.

+On 11 February 2025, the second division, the Australian Championship, was announced by CEO James Johnson.